ATTX-project/ATTX-project.github.io/attx_project/Use-case-Mildred.md

 When using OAI-PMH interface, owner organization is only references in the header part of the record.
 For example: https://etsin.avointiede.fi/oai?verb=GetRecord&identifier=urn:nbn:fi:csc-kata20170611202023598902&metadataPrefix=oai_dc

+*Game plan 1*

+* Harvest all organizations data and create org_unit -> parent_org_unit relationships
+* Use ontology to infer inverse relationships
+* Create a dataset of UH related Etsin organizations / Query for all UH related organizations.
+* Use harvesting API to get the updated records for every UH organization

 ### B2Share